kswada77/ImageNet/README.md

 ## Overview of the step
 Regarding to **estimated required time**:
   - depends on your machine and network environment.
-  - Estimated time shown in the table below is **the case of my machine and network environment** for reference.
-At my environment, **STEP No.2 and No.5 took more than 30 hours for each**. :bangbang:
+  - Estimated time shown in the table below is **the case of my machine and my (poor) network environment** for reference.
+At my environment, **STEP No.2 and No.5 took 35 hours and 40 hour for each**. :bangbang: :astonished:

 **You can start No.5 in parallel** with No.3 and No.4 after finishing No.2.